matrix-org/synapse/README.rst

         --config-path homeserver.config \
         --generate-config
     $ python synapse/app/homeserver.py --config-path homeserver.config

+Alternatively, you can run synapse via synctl - running ``synctl start`` to generate a homeserver.yaml config file, where you can then edit server-name to specify machine.my.domain.name, and then set the actual server running again with synctl start.

 For the second form, first create your SRV record and publish it in DNS.
 This needs to be named _matrix._tcp.YOURDOMAIN, and point at at least one hostname